 Wileman joined the full time Notts staff in 1995.
 He was a regular member of the Sunday League side, averaging, with the aid of eight 'not out' innings, 45.20 and took 17 wickets at 28.00.
-He also appeared in eight first-class games, but failed to reach an individual fifty.
+He also appeared in eight First-Class games, but failed to reach an individual fifty.

-On leaving Trent Bridge in 1996, he went on play for Lincolnshire again, and for the Surrey Cricket Board.
+On leaving Trent Bridge in 1996, he went on to play for Lincolnshire again, and for the Surrey Cricket Board.